danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 ### Joining a session

 We can finally send messages but the chat is going to be pretty boring because we're just talking to ourselves.
 How can we invite our friends to join us?

 We also have another problem, hit refresh in your browser and boom! we're redirected back to the "Start Chatting" page.
-So the owner of the chat session can't resume the session neither can their friends join in.
+Neither The owner of the chat session nor their friends can join or resume a chat session.

-To Fix that, we need to send a `PATCH` request to `/api/chats/` and if we can find the user in the result returned from the server that means they were succesfully added to the chat session (or they were already memebers) and we can fetch the chat history and display it to them.
+To Fix that, we need to send a `PATCH` request to `/api/chats/` and if we can find the user in the result returned from the server that means they were succesfully added to the chat session (or they were already memebers).
+Then we can fetch the chat history and display it to them.

 {% highlight html %}
 <script>